storageos/tutorials/mysql/001-setup-environment.md

-In this tutorial, we'll look at how you dynamically provision storage using StorageOS.
+MySQL is a popular SQL open source database for a wide range of popular web-based applications.
+In this tutorial, we'll look at how to configure it with StorageOS for high availability and failover.

 First we need to set the environment variables that allow us to connect to the StorageOS cluster.